Idalium: The ancient city

 proximity to the cities and ports on the south and east coast.
-Idalion prospered and became so wealthy that it was among the 11 cities of Cyprus listed on the Sargon Stele (707 BC) and first among the ten Cypriot kingdoms listed on the prism (many-sided tablet) of the Assyrian king Esarhaddon (680–669 BC).
+Idalion prospered and became so wealthy that it was listed as the first among the ten Cypriot kingdoms on the prism (many-sided tablet) of the Assyrian king Esarhaddon (680–669 BC).

 The city included two acropolises while houses were in the lower city.
 The fortified palace was built in 750-600 BC on Ampileri Hill, the west acropolis of the city, and rebuilt in 600-475 BC against attacks by Kition.
 The Temple of Athena was also located there.
 The east acropolis on Moutti tou Arvili Hill functioned as a sacred centre and included the Temples of Apollo, Aphrodite and of other gods.
 The lower city was also fortified, at least during the 5th c.
 BC.

 The first evidence of non-Cypriot presence (Greek, Phoenician, and others) appears in the Archaic Period (c.
 550 BC) in Phoenician inscriptions found in the Adonis Temenos on the East Acropolis.

 Production by the mint dating from 535 BC shows the city's authority and prosperity.
 The fortified palace was also a sign of this prosperity as it is one of the few, and the largest known, in Cyprus.

 The first Kings of Idalion were Greek as shown from coin inscriptions and the important Idalion Tablet.
 The tablet also shows that the last king, Stakyspros, was democratic in governing by decisions taken with a council of citizens and the resulting documented laws discovered in the temple of Athena.
 It also shows that there was a social welfare system during the sieges of the city by the Persians and Kitions of 478-470 BC.
 The king was the biggest landowner and borders of plots were registered.

 The city was conquered by Kition, a Phoenician city at that time, in about 450 BC.
 The palace became their administrative centre; the archive of tax payments was discovered here.
 Under Kition the city became the centre of a cult of Aphrodite and of the Helleno-Phoenician deity Resheph-Apollo.

 From 300 BC the palace and west acropolis were abandoned and the city became centered on the east acropolis, around the special sanctuaries for Aphrodite and Adonis which continued their importance.

 The city existed in Hellenistic and Roman times but its extent is not yet known.

 "Rosemary scented Idalium" appears in the poetry of Propertius and others as the place where Venus (or Aphrodite, the original pre-Greek Queen of Heaven) met Adonis (the original pre-Greek consort of the Queen of Heaven, or 'Lord').